 As LIV's world ranking debacle rages on, here's the defectors who, as it stands, will be teeing up at the majors in 2023

-It’s the question on everyone’s lips which we still don’t have the full answer to (yet).
+It’s the question on everyone’s lips that has become clearer in the new year.
 Will LIV golfers be playing in the 2023 majors?

 LIV golfers in the majors

-Fortunately for Greg Norman’s men, it seems unlikely that LIV golfers will be banned from next year’s four biggest tournaments – especially after the R&A made the first move and made it clear The Open won’t be abandoning 150 years of history by making such a drastic move.
+Fortunately for Greg Norman’s men, LIV golfers are allowed to play in this year’s four biggest tournaments – especially after the R&A made the first move and made it clear the Open won’t be abandoning 150 years of history by making such a drastic move.

 This was followed by an announcement from Augusta National confirming that any player who meets their qualification criteria will be allowed to play in the Masters.

-With it then looking like the PGA of America and USGA will adopt a similar stance, the biggest obstacle facing LIV golfers and the majors now falls on the league’s Official World Golf Ranking debacle.
+The biggest obstacle facing LIV golfers to be eligible for majors falls on the league’s Official World Golf Ranking debacle.

 With no points awarded to the Saudi Arabia-funded series, and with players plummeting in the world rankings, we currently won’t be seeing the likes of Ian Poulter, Lee Westwood, or Branden Grace tee up at the major championships.

-But that’s not to say LIV Golf won’t be well represented at the 2023 majors, with a host of players exempt after winning either the Masters, PGA Championship, US Open and The Open.
+But that’s not to say LIV Golf won’t be well represented at the 2023 majors, with a host of players exempt after winning either the Masters, PGA Championship, US Open, or the Open.

 Here’s who that applies to, as well as any other LIV player who should qualify for the majors thanks to alternative qualification routes.